andkov/ipdln-2018-hackathon/README.md

 ![part2][part2]

+ # Relevent now
+  - Here are the slides for my talk [When Notebooks are not Enough][matrix-talk] at the Matrix Institute colloquium at the University of Victoria on October 31, 2018

 # How to reproduce
 - 0. Clone this repository (either via git or from the browswer)
 - 1. Lauch RStudio project via .Rproj file